mikel-egana-aranguren/MINEGRAPH-MINEGUIDE-FAIR-DMP/dmp/Questions-for-data-owners.md

 * Do you need an embargo on the data before publication?
 * Are you planning to deposit your data in public repository?
 Which one(s)?
 * Expected volume of the data?
 * Expected "shape"/"schema" of data?
+Datatypes etc
+* How often will it be updated?
 * License?